rodrigue-tchuensu/Language-Center-Grade-Management-App/README.md

 1. Login / Logout
 2. See their marks

-All the users should be able to change their password.(not yet implemented).
+All the users should be able to change their password.